programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 df['E'], df['N'] = zip(*df.apply(lambda x: LongLat_to_EN(x['TGT_LONGITUDE'], x['TGT_LATITUDE']), axis=1))
 ```

 The boilerplate imports and our conversion function are defined.
-Then, we load our data and apply our conversion function to create new E and N columns that store our Web Mercator easting and northing.
+Next, we load our data and apply our conversion function to create new E and N columns that store our Web Mercator easting and northing.

 ```python
 grouped = df.groupby(['E', 'N'])['TONS_IC',